-Overall 76% of conference attendees who provided feedback were satisfied (60% very satisfied).
+Overall, 25 conference attendees provided feedback; 76% of them were satisfied (60% very satisfied).
 Even more positive were ratings given to the video sessions (80% of respondents were either satisfied or very satisfied).
 Examples of topics that respondents mentioned that require policy attention but were not covered by the conference include: women and science, gender equality in research in the private sector, or the topic of sustainability of gender equality work.
-Most of the respondents were, however, very satisfied with the topics covered by the conference.
+Two respondents expressed dissatisfaction with the excessive generality of the discussions and lack of new perspectives.
+Most of the respondents were, however, very satisfied.
 Some of their final remarks were: